fbac/go-learning/README.md

   - be careful when returning vars from funcs to prevent variables avoiding GC.
 - Don't forget the `init()` function, sometimes it's very useful, such as initializing imported packages.
 - defer + goroutines are best friends.
 Use with caution.
+- Think about memory: it's usually more performant to allocate everything that you need instead of having the runtime do it dynamically.
+Create data structures once, not in loops if possible.
+- Always write docs and examples.
+  - Use docs.go for package docs.
+  - Use Examples in test files to write example usage.
+  - Check with `go doc [<pkg>.][<sym>.]<method>` and `godoc`, `godoc -http=:PORT`
+  - Source code with `go doc -src fmt Println`, `go doc -src fmt`, `go doc cmd/go`

 ### Creating a new project